How to create a luxury experience at the point of sale

 In a more recent paper, Logkizidou investigates why museological displays have this effect.
 She found that traditional museological presentation techniques ‘infuse luxury products with an artistic value’ .

 The research does offer further guidance into luxury shopfitting and the associations between display type and perceptions of luxury.
 For example, containing merchandise within an enclosed display cube enhances perceptions of exclusivity.

 Raising certain product above others using plinths, or adding museum-like lighting will also influence perceptions of quality and scarcity, all of which will decrease the perception of risk factors associated with a large purchase.

 - Consumers infer meaning from environmental cues.
 As these display techniques are synonymous with museums and galleries, the meanings inferred help to form their perceptions.

-- Single-item displays establish the displayed brand as belonging outside of "banal mass-production".
+- Single-item displays establish the brand on show as being unique and not mass-produced.

 - Display cases denote a secure area, implying the value and desirability of the displayed products.

-- The value mentioned above is linked to authenticity.
+- The perceived value is linked to authenticity.
 Items displayed like this in museums are generally authentic items of historic and cultural significance.
 Displaying consumer goods in a similar way activates these associations for the consumer.

 - Spacious displays suggest prestige, in contrast to cluttered displays which hint at a bargain-hunter environment.

-- Using heavier and more expensive display materials (such as marble, glass, metal and wood rather than plastic) suggest a higher quality of goods, triggering a value perception in the customer.
+- Using heavier and more expensive display materials suggest a higher quality of goods, triggering a value perception in the customer.
+Use marble, glass, metal and wood rather than plastic.